Transient Tachypnea of the Newborn (TTN)

 Babies with transient tachypnea are closely watched in the hospital, and some might need extra oxygen for a few days.
 Most babies make a full recovery.
 TTN usually does not have any lasting effects on a child's growth or development.

 Before birth, a developing fetus does not use the lungs to breathe — all oxygen comes from the blood vessels of the placenta.
 During this time, the baby's lungs are filled with fluid.

 As the baby's due date nears, the lungs begin to absorb the fluid.
 Some fluid also may be squeezed out during birth as the baby passes through the birth canal.
 After delivery, as a baby breathes for the first time, the lungs fill with air and more fluid is pushed out.
 Any remaining fluid is then coughed out or slowly absorbed through the bloodstream and lymphatic system.

-Babies with TTN have extra fluid in their lungs or the fluid leaves too slowly.
-So they must breathe faster and harder to get enough oxygen into the lungs.
+Babies with TTN have extra fluid in their lungs because it failed to clear as expected.
+So they must breathe faster and harder to get enough oxygen.